Bury F.C.: North West Counties League: 2023–2025

+Northern Premier League: 2025–present

+In December 2025, with the club fourth after 20 games, McNabb stepped down as manager to take up a new role as head of football operations; Tim Lees was appointed interim manager.
+On 12 December 2025, Michael Jolley took over as manager but left by mutual consent two days later following disapproval from the fanbase due to a 2009 incident; Lees resumed as interim manager until the appointment of Anthony Johnson in February 2026.
+On 25 April 2026, Bury won the league title and secured promotion to the NPL Premier Division with a 3–0 victory at Atherton Collieries.

 Colours and crest

 The club's colours have been white and either navy blue or royal blue.
 Originally, the team wore a half sky blue half chocolate brown shirt before soon changing to a striped shirt with blue shorts, but the stripes were replaced by the long-established all-white shirt before the club joined the Football League in 1894.
 There was an exception in the 1962–63 season when a mistake was made by the club's kit suppliers, who sent a consignment of royal blue shorts before the season instead of the usual navy blue.
 Then manager Bob Stokoe said the club could have sent them back but decided simply to keep them for the season; he joked that royal blue "would tone with the Gigg Lane paintwork."

 Despite playing in white shorts in the first two years of the club's history, blue has been the predominant colour of this part of Bury's kit since 1888.
 Navy was the colour from 1888 through to 1962.
 From then until 1986 the team wore royal blue, before the switch was made to a darker shade which lasted until 1994 when royal blue was reintroduced.
 Barring the 2009–10 125th anniversary season and the 2014–15 promotion season when white was the adopted colour, royal blue remained the colour of the team's shorts until its last season in the Football League, when navy blue was chosen again.

 The crest on the shirt is a representation of the coat of arms granted to the former County Borough of Bury by the College of Arms on 28 February 1877.
 This depicts the town's industrial heritage with images in the shield of an anvil, a fleece, shuttles and a papyrus plant which, respectively, represent forging, wool, cotton and paper.
 It bears the inscription Vincit Omnia Industria (work conquers all).